The best Cyber Monday 2019 deals still available (Thursday update)

 -

-Although Cyber Monday 2019 is now just a memory, many Cyber Monday deals remain.
+Although Cyber Monday 2019 is but a fading memory, many of the deals that debuted around Thanksgiving continue this weekend, which is good news if you're still holiday shopping.
 For example, lots of Amazon devices are still on sale (see below), and the elusive Nintendo Switch Lite is currently $189.99 at Woot -- hardly a huge savings, but better than paying full retail.
 Even better than that: If you're an Amazon Prime subscriber, the price drops to $179.99 at checkout!
+And if you love arcade games, you owe it to yourself to look at all the deals on the Arcade1Up cabinets below.

-Below we've rounded up the best of the rest: Deals still available as of today, followed by the ones that we've confirmed have expired.
+Below we've rounded up the best holiday deals available right now, followed by deals which have expired.

+Not only can you get the Switch Lite for $10 off at Woot right now, you can save an additional $10 if you're a Prime member.

 We're big fans of Arcade1Up's retro machines, which offer all the fun of their coin-op counterparts but in 3/4-size cabinets.
 During Black Friday and Cyber Monday, Walmart heavily discounted many of them -- and many of those discounts are still in place.
 You can get Street Fighter 2 for $200 (save $99), Space Invaders for $150 (save $150) and so on.